 - If you sent Rhin home, and have her return as an adult and ask her about the companions you have with you, it's nothing but Rhin telling them that meeting them helped her become that much better of a person.
 All of your companions are humbled, and proud of their little girl.

 - One of the options for the game's final decision?
-Allow Miika - the daughter of the Changing God and the entire reason he started researching the Tides - to control your body after the merger, giving her the chance at life that she'd been denied for so long.
+Allow Miika - the daughter of the Changing God and the entire reason he started researching the Tides - to control your body after the merger, giving her the chance at life that she'd been denied for so long, while also fulfilling her father's most ardent wish prior to his Immortality Immorality kicking in.

 - In the Floral Merecaster, you enter the mind of a mutant in Oasis whose community is about to suffer from a terrible pogrom at the hands of violent human supremacists.
 Most of your choices are going to end very badly and can even result in the destruction of your whole community, but there is one somewhat obscure ending in which you survive.
 When the supremacists show up, you have the option to tell everyone to take their beating in stride while keeping each other strong by singing.
 The big turn-around that makes this so satisfying comes when you tell your fellow mutants that you shouldn't feel sorry for yourselves, but for your attackers, since they are clearly the ones who are in pain.
 When they finally leave, the game even notes that they ''almost'' feel disgusted with themselves.